By: Leila Rayburn, Senior Content Manager, 2/17/17

 Brand consistency matters.

 A brand is more than the contents of a piece of collateral that represents your company’s identity – it’s the promise your organization makes to the world.
-Brand consistency, at its core, is about building trust with those served by your organization.
+Brand consistency, at its core, is about building trust with those served by your company.

-From tone of voice, facts and figures, down to colors, fonts, and logos – your brand is filled with markers along the way that remind your audience they’re experiencing a brand they know.
+From tone of voice, facts and figures, down to colors, fonts, and company logos – your brand is filled with markers along the way that remind your audience they’re experiencing a brand they know.
 Over multiple brand interactions, consistency builds trust.
-In regulated environments, consistency avoids penalties and legal risks.
+In regulated environments, brand consistency avoids penalties and legal risks.

 Case in point: Boys and Girls Club of America